USS Nevada (SSBN-733)

-USS Nevada (SSBN-733) is a United States Navy Ohio-class ballistic missile submarine that has been in commission since 1986.
+USS Nevada (hull number SSBN-733) is a United States Navy Ohio-class ballistic missile submarine that has been in commission since 1986.
 She is the fourth ship of the U.S. Navy to be named for Nevada, the 36th state.

 Construction and commissioning

 The contract to build Nevada was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut, on 7 January 1981 and her keel was laid down there on 8 August 1983.
 She was launched on 14 September 1985 sponsored by Mrs. Carol Laxalt, the wife of United States Senator Paul Laxalt of Nevada, and commissioned on 16 August 1986, with Captain F.W.
 Rohm in command of the Blue Crew and Captain William Stone in command of the Gold Crew.

+During the ceremony, about 100 anti-nuclear activists from the Coalition to Stop Trident demonstrated outside Nevada's commissioning; police arrested 12 of them on charges of disorderly conduct and breach of the peace.

 Service history

+On July 3rd 1987, Nevada experienced an equipment failure during the transit to her newly assigned homeport in Bangor, Washington.
+Portions of the vessel's reduction gear were improperly installed, causing around $500,000 in damages and lost propulsion.
+While at sea, its crew made temporary repairs and returned to port on its own power.

+Nevada moored into Sitka, Alaska alongside USS Dixon on June 7, 1988.
+On November 4th, it moored at Naval Air Station Alameda and gave tours to the public.